-Set in 1960s America ? initially at Sterling Cooper advertising agency on Madison Avenue in New York City, and later at Sterling Cooper Draper Pryce ?
+2. Mad Men Set in 1960s America ? initially at Sterling Cooper advertising agency on Madison Avenue in New York City, and later at Sterling Cooper Draper Pryce ?
 Mad Men follows the adventures of talented advertising bod Don Draper.
 As the Telegraph points out: ?This show is so sharp that there?s more good writing and acting in the course of a single elevator journey than in an entire series of an equivalent British drama.?
 This show is also single-handedly responsible for bringing the silhouette of the 50s and 60s back to the catwalks and shop windows with a retro bang.

 3. Only Fools and Horses We couldn’t leave out this British classic.
 Set in Peckham, Only Fools and Horses follows the ?get-rich-quick? schemes of market trader Del Boy, his younger brother Rodney, and their elderly Grandad (most commonly used phrase: ?This time next year, we’ll be millionaires?).
 The dodgy products they attempt to shift range from Russian Army camcorders to sex dolls filled with an explosive gas.
 Best ever episode: A Touch of Glass (first screened in December 1982).
 We’ve included a clip below for your enjoyment.

 4. Brothers & Sisters Brothers & Sisters is an American television drama series set in Pasadena, California.
 Okay, so there’s a lot of angst and over-acting ? but there’s also a pretty good business storyline.
 William Walker, the founder of Ojai Foods, dies from a heart attack (in the family pool, just so you know).
 There’s a lot of hoo-ha over who should run the family business (ie: his sons or his mistress?).
 The Walkers eventually decide to sell it off.
 William’s brother-in-law (Saul) and son (Scotty) then open up another enterprise ? a restaurant.
 Meanwhile, Nora (William’s widow) starts working at a radio station, which Sarah (William’s daughter) then buys.
 Confusing ? but compelling.